bdnorris/DES-340/projects/project03.md

 *   Arrange the before, after and mobile designs neatly in the section.
 *   Do this for each design.
 *   These designs should be _above_ your sketches, summary, and research.

+Also: **Send me your Sketch file via Slack.
+I actually want to see how you build this thing.**